sgmurphy/wordpress-plugins/profile-builder/readme.txt

 17. Edit or Add New User Role

 == Changelog ==
+= 3.12.0 =
+* Feature: User Profile Picture free add-on - allow your users to set or edit a custom profile image using the standard WordPress media tools.
+Available through Gutenberg Blocks or custom insertion in the theme template
+* Fix: A notification regarding the resend email confirmation feature
+* Fix: Localize resend email confirmation shortcode messages
+* Misc: Added alt text for password visibility toggle

 = 3.11.9 =
 * Fix: Security issue in regards to email validation.
 Thanks to John Castro from WPScan
 * Fix: Isssue with Admin Approval email not sending when a form was bypassing the Email Confirmation feature